Cardiacs: Sing to God & Guns

 After three years without any new releases, 1995 saw the release of the "Bellyeye" single on Org Records (the record-releasing wing of long-term Cardiacs' supporters Organ Magazine).
 This was a taster for Cardiacs' most epic recorded effort to date.
 Sing to God was a double album, due to the sheer amount of material that Smith had written over a number of years.
 The album was notable for a change in Cardiacs' working methods – whereas most previous material had been written and arranged by Smith, the Sing to God sessions saw extensive contributions from Jon Poole who played a strong role in orchestrating Smith's basic material with detailed riffs and keyboard parts (and contributed several songs entirely written by himself).
 Drummer Bob Leith also made significant contributions to the album's lyrics.

-Tim would have drums and rough keyboard chords on tape and would ask me to come up with guitar and bass riffs.
-I was literally allowed to do pretty much anything I wanted.
-Tim would then do the production bit and get the best out of me… I remember Tim had programmed the weird bit in the middle of "Odd Even" and left me to find a guitar line amongst the chords so I was sat on my own dropping myself in.
-When he came back it was done and he was very happy... particularly with my choice of last note!
-We would both make suggestions then Tim would edit the ideas into something that worked.
-Tim would chip in with ideas for my songs too like the string arrangement on "Manhoo" which was lovely.